Daughters of the Dust

 Alva Rogers, Cora Lee Day, Barbara O. Jones, Cheryl Lynn Bruce,

 “There exists a fear of Black people using our culture to make statements in codes.
-It’s the modern variation on the fear that led slaveholders to take our drums away” (Julie Dash).
-On a summer day in 1902, the Peazant family prepares to leave their island home off the Georgia coast and a way of life to which there is no return.
-With authenticity in every detail, including the Gullah language, Julie Dash told this story in the circular manner of a West African griot or storyteller—“the way an old relative would retell it, not linear but always coming back around.”
-A film experienced in sequences, from the perspectives of several generations of women, including an unborn daughter, Daughters of the Dust creates a fabric of universal themes: the conflicts between personal and collective history, and between spiritual and industrial life; and the strength of bonds between sisters, daughters, and mothers.
-In Daughters of the Dust, Dash created her own cinematic codes, a challenge that faces all women filmmakers.
+It’s the modern variation on the fear that led slaveholders to take our drums away,” explained director Julie Dash.
+On a summer day in 1902, the Peazant family prepares to leave their island home off the Georgia coast and leave a way of life to which there is no return.
+With authenticity in every detail—including the Gullah language, with its syntax and cadence retentive of West African influence—Dash tells her story in the circular manner of a West African griot or storyteller, “the way an old relative would retell it, not linear but always coming back around.”
+A film experienced in sequences, from the perspectives of several generations of women, including an unborn daughter, Daughters of the Dust creates a fabric of universal themes: the conflicts between personal and collective history, and between spiritual and industrial life, and the strength of bonds between sisters, daughters, and mothers.
+In Daughters of the Dust, Dash creates her own cinematic codes, a challenge that faces all women filmmakers.

 Lisanne Skyler